suprachakra/Ride-Sharing-Ecosystem/README.md

 **Global & Multi-City Horizons:**
 We identify 2–3 potential international markets with lesser competition or high growth potential.
 Each new market can adopt the baseline V1–V2 approach for stability, then selectively implement V3 as compliance or demand patterns allow.
 If local ride-hailing laws prove too restrictive or the brand needs heavier investments than ROI justifies, we either slow expansions or pivot to partial deployments.
 The brand and compliance teams prepare a 3–6 month lead time to handle local data residency and driver classification laws.

+**Future Metro/Tram Integration:**
+Collaborate with Regulatory to allow pooled taxis as a last-mile solution from Metro stations or Tram stops:
+- If pilot data shows ≥5% additional rides from station-based pickups within 3 months, expand citywide.
+- If usage <2%, revert to standard private pickups at stations.

 #### 20.2 Brand Evolution & Compliance Adaption